Red Lodge Clay Center Long-Term Resident 2019-2021

 Stephanie Wilhelm is a ceramic artist from Maryland.
 She holds a BFA from Elizabethtown College in Pennsylvania and an MFA from the University of Florida.
 Throughout her career she has been a production potter, spent years in the wood-firing community, and worked at multiple community clay centers and institutions maintaining the studios and assisting visiting artists.
 She is a dedicated educator with years of teaching experience in outreach and community studios, as well as college level classes.
 Stephanie was a 2014-2015 Artist in Residence at the Brockway Center for Arts and Technology in Pennsylvania and a 2018-2019 Artist in Residence at the Arrowmont School of Arts and Crafts.
 She has exhibited her work throughout the US and internationally and was a 2017 NCECA Graduate Student Fellowship recipient.
 Stephanie is currently a part of the Red Lodge Clay Center in Montana as one of their 2019-2020 Long Term Artist in Residence at Red Lodge Clay Center and is now an Upper School Ceramics teacher at Westtown School in Pennsylvania.

-I find inspiration in the history of decorative ceramics moving beyond conventional function and form, creating union between shape, ornamentation, and story.
-One particular theme in my work uses narrative of the dog to communicate the internal sense of belonging and comfort formed through companionship.
-These large decorative pieces are used not to convey a specific animal, but instead a feeling and our innate desire to belong.
-Aside from what dogs provide us emotionally in our current lives; within many canonic masterpieces they were essential to the meaning of the piece and depicted to symbolize protection, loyalty, and love.
+Comfort and sense of belonging have remained a constant theme in my work through the years.
+One particular theme in my work uses narrative of the dog to communicate this through companionship.
+Aside from what dogs provide us emotionally; within many canonic masterpieces they were essential to the meaning of the piece and depicted to symbolize protection, loyalty, and love.